abiyasa/marko-jest/README.md

 ## Known Issues

-* Component with nesting components
+* Fixed on [version 3](https://github.com/abiyasa/marko-jest/releases/tag/v3.0.0). ~~Component with nesting components~~
-  - The nesting components are rendered properly, however the instances are not properly created.
+  - ~~The nesting components are rendered properly, however the instances are not properly created.
 Therefore, when parent component calls `getComponent()` or `getComponents()`, it will get undefined.
-The workaround is to stub/mock the parent's component `getComponent()` with a mocked component.
+The workaround is to stub/mock the parent's component `getComponent()` with a mocked component.~~

 ## Roadmap

 Planned new features and improvements:

 * API simplification: remove test sandbox.
-* Support shallow and deep rendering
+* Support shallow and deep rendering.
+Currently, the default behaviour is deep rendering.
+Shallow rendering is not supported yet.

 ## Contributing